Computing the Girth of a Planar Graph in Linear Time: Preliminaries

 \subsection{Outerplane radius and degree reduction}

 A {\em plane graph} is a planar graph equipped with a planar embedding.
+A node of a plane graph is {\em external} if it is on the outer face of the embedding.
 The {\em outerplane depth} of a node $v$ in a plane graph $G$, denoted $\depth_G(v)$, is the positive integer such that $v$ becomes external after peeling $\depth_G(v)-1$ levels of external nodes from $G$.
 The {\em outerplane radius} of $G$, denoted $\radius(G)$, is the maximum outerplane depth of any node in $G$.
 A plane graph $G$ is {\em $r$-outerplane} if $\radius(G)\leq r$.
 For instance, in the graph shown in Figure~\ref{figure:fig1}(a), the outerplane depth of the only internal node is two, and the outerplane depths of the other five nodes are all one.
 The outerplane radius of the graph in Figure~\ref{figure:fig1}(a) is two and the outerplane radius of the graph in Figure~\ref{figure:fig1}(c) is one.
 All three graphs in Figure~\ref{figure:fig1} are $2$-outerplane.
 The graph in Figure~\ref{figure:fig1}(c) is also $1$-outerplane.

 Let $v$ be a node of plane graph $G$ with degree $d\geq 4$.
 Let $u_1$ be a neighbor of $v$ in $G$.
 For each $i=2,3,\ldots,d$, let $u_i$ be the $i$-th neighbor of $v$ in $G$ starting from $u_1$ in clockwise order around $v$.
 Let $\reduce(G,v,u_1)$ be the plane graph obtained from $G$ by the following steps, as illustrated by Figure~\ref{figure:fig2}: (1) adding a zero-weight path $(v_1,v_2,\ldots,v_d)$, (2) replacing each edge $(u_i,v)$ by edge $(u_i,v_i)$ with $w(u_i,v_i)=w(u_i,v)$, and (3) deleting node $v$.